buzzingpixel/executive-ee/docs/custom-routing.md

 #### `getResponse()`

-Gets the `\Psr\Http\Message\ResponseInterface` if it has been set, otherwise returns null.
+Gets the `\Psr\Http\Message\ResponseInterface` if it has been set (by returning an instance of `ResponseInterface` from another routed method), otherwise returns null.
 There will be more on this in a moment, but the ResponseInterface is an alternative to EE templating.

 ## Returning a custom response object